hexad3cimal/react-material-calendar/README.md

     Simple calendar component based on @mui
-## Changes in 1.0.5
+## Changes in 1.0.6
-- Added callback function for month or year change
+- [FIX] Selected dates not re-rendering on month change
 - Other performance fixes

 ## Installation